Current is a mobile app that offers fee-free banking, 4% APY on savings, transparent teen banking and a host of other features.

 #3.
 Teen Banking Built Into the Platform

-Current’s free teen bank account offers teens some financial independence and an opportunity to learn about money management while allowing you to oversee them.
+Current’s free teen account offers teens some financial independence and an opportunity to learn about money management while allowing you to oversee them.

-With a teen account, your teen gets a prepaid Visa debit card.
+With a teen account, your teen gets a Visa debit card.
 They can designate money on the debit card for spending, saving or charity, view their balances, use Current’s automatic savings feature, and set up recurring transfers to savings.
 They can use tens of thousands of ATMs nationwide for free and pre-authorized holds from gas stations will be automatically removed when they purchase gas.

 You can transfer money to your teen’s account, monitor their spending, set spending limits, block retailers, set chores and automatically transfer money to their account as allowance or when they complete their chores.